-- If the proposal mandates cost-share or matching, contact your department, research center or dean, or request funds from KURES by calling 785-864-7298.
+- If the proposal mandates cost-share or matching funds, contact your department, research center or dean, or request funds from KURES by calling 785-864-7298.
 Also, consult the KU policy.

 - If contractual language is involved, this will be reviewed internally prior to submission.

 - Do you expect intellectual property or technology transfer issues?
-Contact KU Innovation and Collaboration at email@example.com or 785-864-6401.
+Contact KU Center for Technology and Commercialization at firstname.lastname@example.org or 785-864-6401.

 - If your research will involve animals, contact the Institutional Animal Care and Use Committee (IACUC) at email@example.com.

 - If your research will involve humans, contact the Human Research Protection Program at firstname.lastname@example.org.